pdemeulenaer/mlflow-on-kubernetes/README.md

     │   └── mlflow_postgres.yaml
     └── README.md

+* Needed images:

-As we will need a MLflow docker image in the mlflow_deployment.yaml manifest, look at  https://github.com/pdemeulenaer/mlflow-image to produce such, or simply use the DockerHub image pdemeulenaer/mlflow-server:537
+- MLflow: As we will need a MLflow docker image in the mlflow_deployment.yaml manifest, look at  https://github.com/pdemeulenaer/mlflow-image to produce such, or simply use the DockerHub image pdemeulenaer/mlflow-server:537

+- Postgres: postgres:11

+- Minio: minio/minio:RELEASE.2020-07-27T18-37-02Z .
+Although 1-year old, fits well.
+For more recent images, need to change logic.

 # How to deploy MLflow on Openshift?